 \subsection{Impact of Modulation Order}

-Figures 2(c) and 2(d) compare the relevance scores distributions of QPSK and 64QAM modulations considering the HF channel model.
-Unlike the external perturbation method in XAI-CHEST, X-REFINE backpropagates predictions through the internal architecture, yielding a more sparse and trustworthy relevance assignment.
-Both frameworks correctly identify the four pilot subcarriers as Reliable, validating that the FNN recognizes pilots as indispensable for estimation.
-As modulation order increases (QPSK to 64QAM) the number of neutral subcarriers nearly doubles (from 16 to 31).
+Figure~3(b) compares the relevance scores distributions of QPSK and 64QAM modulations, considering the HF channel model.
+We notice that for both modulations, the pilots are classified as reliable subcarriers, validating that the FNN recognizes pilots as indispensable for the channel estimation and independent of the employed modulation order.
+Moreover, as modulation order increases (QPSK to 64QAM) the number of neutral subcarriers nearly doubles (from 16 to 31).
 This indicates that in higher-order modulations, the FNN naturally neglects a larger portion of distorted noisy inputs, whereas in QPSK, the model attempts to process more subcarriers, resulting in a higher count of harmful inputs that propagate estimation errors.
-Figures 3(c) and 3(d) illustrate the corresponding BER performance.
-For QPSK, X-REFINE utilizes fewer subcarriers than XAI-CHEST while slightly improving the BER performance considering the full FNN architecture (15-15-15).
-However, architectural pruning with $P=15\%$ provides the optimal performance-complexity trade-off in both QPSK and 64QAM.
+Therefore, as the modulation order increases, fewer relevant subcarriers are selected\footnote{Similar behavior trend is validated for 256QAM.}.
+Figures 4(c) and 4(d) illustrate the corresponding BER performance.
+X-REFINE selected $22$ and $12$ relevant subcarriers for QPSK and 64QAM modulations, respectively.
+Architectural pruning with $P=15\%$ provides the optimal performance-complexity trade-off.
 The first layer is consistently preserved to ensure reliable feature extraction, while pruning is concentrated in the middle layer, indicating that the FNN model prioritizes input integrity over excessive processing depth.